Free Territory of Freedomland: History

-After the Taiwanese government's building burning and confiscation of property, Tomás and Filemon Cloma agitated for the Government of the Philippines to support their claims to Freedomland.
+After the Taiwanese government burned buildings and confiscated property, Tomás and Filemon Cloma agitated for the Government of the Philippines to support their claims to Freedomland.

 In 1972, Tomás Cloma Sr. was jailed by Philippine President Ferdinand E. Marcos for four months for "impersonating a military officer by being called an "admiral".
 In August 1974, Tomás Cloma Sr. and the Supreme Council of Freedomland drafted a new Constitution, declaring the country to be a Principality and encouraging its colonization.
-New citizens were naturalised, and some of them elected to the Supreme Council, John de Mariveles among them.
+New citizens were naturalised, and some of them were elected to the Supreme Council, John de Mariveles among them.
 In August, Cloma changed the name of the country from Freedomland to Colonia and retired as titular head of state in favor of John de Mariveles with the title of Prince.

 In December 1974, Tomás Cloma Sr. was arrested and forced to sign a document to convey to the Philippines whatever rights he might have had in the territory for one peso.
 There are Philippine claims that they acquired the territory through that document.

 In 1978, the Philippine president Ferdinand Marcos issued Presidential Decree No. 1596 to include the majority of the Spratly Islands as being Philippine territory.

 Colonia St. John

-The Freedomland principality later became known as Kingdom of Colonia St. John, Cloma stepped down as leader of the micronation in the August 1974, and was succeeded by John I, the first king of Colonia.
+The Freedomland principality later became known as the Kingdom of Colonia St. John, Cloma stepped down as leader of the micronation in August 1974 and was succeeded by John I, the first king of Colonia.